 NVIDIA SLI Technology: A Canine's Guide

 Community Moderator - not employed by NVIDIA.
-Please feel free to PM me if I don't follow-up on a thread that I have responded to.
+Feel free to PM me if I don't follow-up on a thread that I have responded to.

 I hate Vista!